libremente/libremente.github.io/_posts/2018-01-06-new-year-code-resolution.md

 So here it is...

+* **Refactor** my development setup.
+Standing desk, new monitors, new keyboard, new laptop are ready to shine.
 * **Publish** all the code I developed locally.
 It's a lot of code which may be useful for the community.
 I want to find some spare time to refactor it, fill it with documentation and make it as easy as possible to quickly see it in